 While shrimp is a healthy snack, it should only be fed to dogs in small quantities as it can be harmful in large amounts.
 Before you dive straight in and add Shrimp to your dog’s diet, read this comprehensive guide about the do’s and don’ts of Shrimp.

 Shrimp offers dogs protein and plenty of vitamins and minerals that help him achieve a healthy oxidative state.
 Because it’s nutrient-dense, it can be used in limited quantities on a regular basis in most adult dogs’ diets.
-Because it is low in fat and carbohydrates it makes a perfect alternative to commercial dog treats, and at only 7 calories per Shrimp, it is perfect for those chunkier dogs who find themselves on a diet.
+Because it is low in fat and carbohydrates it makes a perfect alternative to commercial dog treats.
+With only 7 calories per Shrimp, it is perfect for those chunkier dogs who find themselves on a diet.

 This means that shrimp can be a great source of low-calorie protein for just about every dog.
-Obviously smaller dogs have lower nutritional needs than larger dogs, so you’ll want to feed your dog appropriately according to their size.
+Obviously smaller dogs have lower nutritional needs than larger dogs.
+You’ll want to feed your dog appropriately according to their size.
 It’s hard for dogs to get the nutrients they need on dry kibble alone, so feeding them raw natural foods like shrimp for protein, and feeding them fruit like pineapple for carbohydrates is a good idea.

 Cooked, Raw or Deep-Fried?

-While you can feed your pooch most raw meats, shrimp is a little different.
+While you can feed your pup most raw meats, seafood is a little different.
 When served raw and uncooked, shrimp contains harmful bacteria that may have a negative impact on your dog’s digestive system.
 For this reason, we’d recommend that you only feed your dog shrimp that’s been cooked.

 Deep-fried shrimp is something we don’t recommend that you feed your pup.
 While it may be super tasty, it is a processed fatty food that he could do without.
 Deep fried foods in excess can cause your pup digestive problems, and you’ll likely be cleaning up loose stools as a result.

-If you are cooking Shrimp for a curry or in something saucy, then be sure to cook his Shrimp separately as he shouldn’t be given any spicy or seasoned Shrimp.
+If you are cooking Shrimp for a curry or in something saucy, then be sure to cook it separately as he shouldn’t be given any spicy or seasoned Shrimp.
 So fresh, plain, cooked Shrimp is the only type that we would recommend you feed your pup.

 What Parts Can They Eat?

-Just like us humans, dogs should only eat the fleshy muscular tails, so be sure to remove the head and the shell, as they are sharp and can irritate his digestive tract and can sometimes cause choking.
+Just like us humans, dogs should only eat the fleshy muscular tails.
+Be sure to remove the head and the shell.
+These parts are sharp and can irritate his digestive tract and can sometimes cause choking.

-Once you are left with the fleshy tail, ensure that you cook the Shrimp according to the package instructions, and check that it is thoroughly cooked through until it is pink in color, and slightly opaque.
+Once you are left with the fleshy tail, ensure that you cook it thoroughly.
+Check that it is completely cooked through until it is pink in color, and slightly opaque.

 How Much Shrimp Can Dogs Eat?

-Half a cup of Shrimp every week is suitable for most dogs, but alter this slightly according to his weight.
-Whilst Shrimp is low in fats and calories, it is high in cholesterol, so be sure to only feed your pooch Shrimp as an occasional treat rather than in every meal.
+Half a cup of Shrimp every week is suitable for most dogs.
+You can alter this slightly according to your dog’s weight.
+While Shrimp is low in fats and calories, it is high in cholesterol.
+It’s best to be served as an occasional treat rather than in every meal.

-Thankfully, and without getting too technical here, the cholesterol found in Shrimp is the healthier cholesterol that can be quite beneficial for his cardiac system, which is another reason why Shrimp should be enjoyed in moderation.
+Thankfully, and without getting too technical here, the cholesterol found in Shrimp is the healthier version of cholesterol.
+This can be quite beneficial for his cardiac system.
+This is another reason why Shrimp can be enjoyed in moderation.

 Is Shrimp Beneficial for Dogs?